Dr., Mr., Ms., Mrs., First Name, Last Name

 You also want to avoid the first name and last name trap.
 Some email software applications and programs will insert names for you.
 When I receive an email to “Dear Judith Kallos,” I know an automated process is involved.

-No one talks like that in the real world.
-I also know that the message is in no way genuinely personalized just for me.
+No one talks like that in the real world, and I know that the message is in no way genuinely personalized just for me.

 If you don’t know the person you are contacting, this approach makes your email look like spam.
 Make sure that doesn’t happen!

-How you address your email contacts will create an initial impression and set a tone and level of formality for the rest of your communications that can lead to positive relationship building.
-And that leads to more business.
+How you address your email contacts will create an initial impression and set a tone and level of formality for the rest of your communications.
+This can lead to positive relationship building, which in turn leads to more business.

-Take the opportunity to impress by making sure you use the proper formality and spell the recipient’s name correctly.
-Easy and simple.
+Take the opportunity to impress by using the proper formality and spelling the recipient’s name correctly—it’s easy and simple.